aufziehvogel/ansible-roles/pidar-nginx/README.md

 Requirements
 ------------

-You also need to setup the roles nginx and SSL to use this role.
+You also need to setup the roles nginx, ssl and nginx-passthrough to use this role.

 Role Variables
 --------------